 “Starting in 1972, Shields was hit by the urge to document every moment of his life in his diary.
 It was estimated that he spent about four hours everyday typing, relaying the day’s most major events alongside the most brutally minute details while sitting on his back porch in his underwear.

 He described what he had for every meal, what kind of heartburn he had (along with what he took for it and how long it lasted), who stopped by to visit him, and what he fed the cat.
-He was particularly precise about his bowel movements, documenting when they happened and every detail about what came out of him.
-(He even had a number of different ways for cataloging urination.)”
+Shields was particularly precise about his bowel movements, documenting when they happened and every detail about what came out of him.”

 Everyone has a story.
 Everyone’s life is interesting.
 Even though Robert Shields and his list of daily activities.
 Admit it — even though you don’t know Shields personally and every detail of his life sounds monotonous and crazy, you kinda want to see at least one of his journals.